 Haptic Technology & ADAS Collaboratively Making Driving Safe

 Today’s ‘tact’ of using haptics, ADAS, and Electronic/electrical Architectures (EEA) in automobiles is progressive.
-The latest Advance Adaptive Driver Assistance Systems (ADAS), like intuitively changing speed, automatic collision brakes, steering lane support, and numerous other driver safety mechanisms, make driving safe.
+The latest Advanced Driver Assistance Systems (ADAS), like intuitively changing speed, automatic collision brakes, steering lane support, and numerous other driver safety mechanisms make driving safe.
 Part of Haptic technology and ADAS assists drivers with advanced closed-loop systems.

 Haptics confirms user inputs and various touch/vibration feedback.
 While implementing haptics, electromechanical engineers are mindful of the intensity, placement, and type of haptics they select.
 In this blog, we cover how modern Haptics and ADAS are making driving safer.